wimpysworld/stream-sprout/README.md

 While the restreaming process is lightweight, **your bandwidth requirements will increase with each destination you add.** 📈 Ensure you have sufficient bandwidth to support the number of destinations you intend to stream to ⤴️

-Stream Sprout is developed on Linux 🐧 and should work on macOS 🍏 or any other platform that supports `bash`, `ffmpeg` and `yq` 👍️
+Stream Sprout is developed on Linux 🐧 and should work on macOS 🍏 or any other platform that supports `bash` and `ffmpeg` 👍️

 ## Get Started